 Swedish Massage: Uses a combination of kneading and stroking to relieve tight muscles, promote circulation, and aid in relaxation.

 Kinesio Tape: is a latex-free, stretchy cotton tape that can be used for joint alignment, to enhance, or inhibit muscle contraction, and also for lymphatic drainage.
 Persistent injuries can benefit from the added support of the tape which can be left in place for up to 5 days at a time.

 Dolphin Neurostim/Micro-Current Point Stimulation: is a hybrid modality that utilizes low frequency micro-current stimulation along with principles of acupuncture, neural, trigger point, and other therapies for pain relief and the reduction of scar tissue and adhesions.
 There are plenty of manual therapies for the reduction of adhesions in scar tissue, but I can honestly say that nothing works as quickly, painlessly, and effectively as the Dolphin Neurostim/MPS for permanent tissue change.
 Scars will improve in appearance, texture, and mobility.
 Severe keloid scarring will take longer, but can still definitely improve.

 Not sure what you need?
 Let Erin use her skills and and intuition in creating a blend of techniques tailored to your unique goals.

 "I have been a very satisfied client of Erin's for over 20 years.
 She is very much in tune with my body and its needs.
 She has a wonderful touch .
 Her ability as a masseuse to tailor her program to the client is exceptional." - Jane G.

 Contact & Scheduling (All services by appointment only)

 RESIDENTIAL OFFICE PARKING: There is residential street parking.
-Not wheel chair accessible, but handicapped parking is accessible.
+Can accommodate some wheel chairs.
+Handicapped parking available.
 ADA ambulatory.